BorisTheBrave/DeBroglie/docs/articles/path_constraints.md

 EdgedPathSpec is useful for tiles that literally have a picture of a path on them.
 For example consider placing the tiles <img src="../images/grass_corner3.png"> and <img src="../images/grass_corner4.png"> together.
 Both tiles have a picture of a path on them, but the path exits the tiles only on certain edges. <span><img src="../images/grass_corner3.png"><img src="../images/grass_corner4.png"></span> means they are connected, but <span><img src="../images/grass_corner4.png"><img src="../images/grass_corner3.png"></span> is not.

+Regardless of how valid paths are defined, some path conmponets consider a second set called "relevant" tiles.
+Typically, the relevant tiles are a subset of the path tiles, and are the only important ones for path finding.
+By default, all path tiles are considered relevant, so you can ignore these settings.
+Otherwise, you can set RelevantTiles to configure them, and RelevantCells to force the tile in a given cell to be considered relevant regardless of what is placed there.

+For example, suppose you have a player start tile and goal tile.
+You can make these the only relevant tiles, and use a ConnectedConstraint to force that there is always a route between these two tiles.
+But the rest of the generation would be unconstrained.
+Or you could use RelevantCells to mark a specific location for the start and goal without needing special tiles.

 ## Connected Constraint

 The <xref:DeBroglie.Constraints.Connected> checks that for any given two relevant cells, it is possible to connect them together via a path of adjacent path tiles.
 It does this by banning any tile placement that would make such a path impossible.